punkish/winston-better-sqlite3/README.md

             // path to the sqlite3 database file on the disk
             db: '<name of sqlite3 database file>',

+            // The name of the table to use in the database.
+            // Defaults to 'log'
+            table: 'log',

             // A list of the log params to log.
 Defaults to
             // ['level, 'message'].
 These params are used as
             // columns in the sqlite3 table